Daily Office Readings for Monday of Proper 7: Year 2

 “Jesus said to him, ‘If you wish to be perfect, go, sell your possessions, and give the money to the poor, and you will have treasure in heaven; then come, follow me.’
 When the young man heard this word, he went away grieving, for he had many possessions.”
 (Matthew 19: 21 – 22)

-I like to bracket the words [the money] in verse 21 of chapter 19.
+I like to bracket the words [the money] in verse 21 of chapter 19 of Matthew.
 My Greek translation does not have those words.
-It reads, “ ἔφη αὐτῷ ὁ Ἰησοῦς· Εἰ θέλεις τέλειος εἶναι, ὕπαγε πώλησόν σου τὰ ὑπάρχοντα καὶ [x]δὸς πτωχοῖς, καὶ ἕξεις θησαυρὸν ἐν [y]οὐρανοῖς, καὶ δεῦρο ἀκολούθει μοι.”
-Roughly translated it says, “ to him Jesus said, if perfect you wish to be, go sell your stuff and give to the poor and you will have treasure in heaven; then come and follow me.”
+It reads, “ἔφη αὐτῷ ὁ Ἰησοῦς· Εἰ θέλεις τέλειος εἶναι, ὕπαγε πώλησόν σου τὰ ὑπάρχοντα καὶ δὸς πτωχοῖς, καὶ ἕξεις θησαυρὸν ἐν οὐρανοῖς, καὶ δεῦρο ἀκολούθει μοι.”
+Roughly translated it says, “to him Jesus said, if perfect you wish to be, go sell your stuff and give to the poor and you will have treasure in heaven; then come and follow me.”

-In this story we see not a man with possessions; but rather, a man who was possessed by his wealth.
+In this story we see not a man with possessions; but rather, a man who was possessed by his possessions.
 We might have had his name had he let go of his possessions.
 He could have been one of the apostles!
-He was invited among them by Jesus as he said, “then come, follow me.”
+He was invited to follow Jesus with the familiar words, “then come, follow me.”